morefun0302/me.wslong.tiTabGroupCrossPlatform/README.md

 ![Widget Overall Screenshot](https://raw.githubusercontent.com/Shallong/me.wslong.tiTabGroupCrossPlatform/master/screenshots/screenshot.jpg)

+## About this Demo

-## This project is configured to be able to run in titanium studio directly, please have a check.
+The demo project is configured to be able to run in titanium studio directly.